danielmkarlsson/SuperClean/README.md

 Not only can you play back all of your samples without needless hassle in an environment that can grow with you.
 SuperClean now also contains an FM synth, whose four justly tuneable operators deliver unparalleled cleanliness, even at extreme modulation indexes.
 SuperClean even includes a remarkably efficient additive synth which literally sounds out of this world.
-Also there are basic waveform oscillators.
 SuperClean is, in short, a one-stop-shopping-experience for folks who want:

 • An MPC,
-• a bunch of effects and,
+• a bunch of effects, and.
-• some synths.
+• a couple of synths.

 for the low, low asking price of: _free_.
 Also, on a personal note here, hey, this is what I use to make music with every day.
 I really like making music and, for me, this makes it way funner.
 Try it!
 What have you got to loose?

 ![Maureen "Ma Dukes" Yancey smiling with her son J Dilla's MPC 3000](Dilla-Smithsonian-mpc1.jpg)